ashtynllsn25/CS310/README.md

 After calculating, the program outputs the royalties for all three options and clearly identifies which option yields the highest estimated earnings.

+# CS310 - Ch05Exercise33

+This program simulates Bianca preparing dishes within a limited time.
+It takes input for the first dish, total time available, and subsequent dish times, then calculates how many dishes she can make.
+Includes simple input validation for positive values.

 ## Files

 - `Ch03Exercise07.cpp` : The C++ source code for calculating monthly interest.
 - `Ch04Exercise16.cpp` : The C++ source code for calculating and comparing author royalties.
+- `Ch05Exercise33.cpp` : The C++ source code for simulating cooking times.
 - `README.md` : This file.

 ## How to Run